 Plus, preparing students for the recital is a whole lot more interesting than listen to the recital prep version of the Song That Never Ends.

 Fun recital prep activities tend to lead to more practice.
 After all, we are more likely to do activities that are enjoyable to us.
 Think about the items that stay indefinitely on your to-do list.
 Chances are it’s filled with items that rank right up there with picking lint out of the carpet.

 But, it also needs to be practical.
 Otherwise, it’s a waste of lesson & practice time.

-Students may freeze by literally stopping, playing something in a different way than they practiced or, (most common) suddenly realize what they were playing doesn’t match the music.
+Students may freeze by literally stopping, playing something in a different way than they practiced or, (most common) suddenly realise what they were playing doesn’t match the music.

 Make it a friendly challenge

-This idea isn’t necessarily for every student.
+This idea to prepare for the recital isn’t necessarily for every student.
 But, it is one that has worked well in my studio.

 When I moved online, I created a digital leaderboard for our recital prep challenge.
 Every time students practice, they earned points.
 And each day I practiced, I got the same number of points.
 The “Students vs. Ms. Rosemarie” challenge was born.
 Any students who get more or equal points to me earn a reward.
 A bonus reward went to the student(s) who earned the most points total.